IsoPhase-security/IsoPhase/Application List/list.md

 # Analyzed Applications
 We searched popular applications under topic OpenCV, PyTorch, Caffe and TensorFlow.
 The popularity is measured by the number of stars.

-We manually inspect the source code of these projects and find those deep learning framework based applications do not break the assumptions on the pipline data flow pattern.
+We manually inspect the source code of these projects and find those popular deep learning framework based applications do not break the assumptions on the pipline data flow pattern.

 ## List of Analyzed CVEs